How Much Does Vinyl Siding Cost?

 Old Siding Removal

-Grades and Trims
+Siding Grades and Trims

-Vinyl Siding Cost: Types of Vinyl Siding
+Types of Vinyl Siding

 Vinyl siding used to come in one style: strips of clapboard.
 The range of choices is significantly wider now, and each option comes with its own cost considerations.

-This vinyl siding gives the appearance of wood or cedar shakes and is available in a row and also hand-split styles.
+This vinyl siding gives the appearance of wood or cedar shakes and is available in rows and also hand-split styles.
 The cedar rows are usually two or three shingles high, with each shingle 5 or 7 inches wide, and they have an embossed wood grain.
 Hand-split shakes are manufactured as individual shingles with irregularly shaped and sized bottoms for a more rustic appearance.
-Both styles average between $3 and $10 per square foot based on the grade and may incur additional labor costs, as they require more time and effort to be individually applied.
+Both styles average between $3 and $10 per square foot based on the grade and may incur additional labor costs, as they require extra time and effort to be individually applied.

 Insulated Vinyl Siding